 The Olive Tree Foundation, Inc. makes competitive grants to applicants who best meet the eligibility qualifications in the grantmaking year.
 We will not be accepting new grant request applications until Jan.
 2, 2020.

 Eligible grant applicants are public agencies or organizations tax exempt under Section 501(c)(3) of the Internal Revenue Code.
-Proof of tax exemption status is required with application.
+Proof of tax-exemption status is required with application.

 The Olive Tree Foundation provides funding for: